MeteoSwiss/opendata-atmosphere-measurements/README.md

 ---

 ## 1. Radio soundings
 MeteoSwiss performs [sounding](https://www.meteoswiss.admin.ch/weather/measurement-systems/atmosphere/radio-soundings.html) twice a day (`00:00 UTC` and `12:00 UTC`) from the sounding station in Payerne (station identifier `PAY`) using weather balloon radiosondes.
-The radiosondes measure air pressure, temperature and humidity.
-Attached to a [weather balloon](https://www.meteoswiss.admin.ch/weather/weather-and-climate-from-a-to-z/weather-balloon.html) and carried high into the atmosphere, the radiosonde also records the exact position, allowing altitude, wind speed and direction to be determined.
+The radiosondes measure temperature and humidity as well as its position and altitude using GNSS.
+Attached to a [weather balloon](https://www.meteoswiss.admin.ch/weather/weather-and-climate-from-a-to-z/weather-balloon.html) and carried high into the atmosphere, wind speed and direction as well as atmospheric pressure can further be derived.

 The data obtained in this way are of great importance for weather forecasts and climate research.
 The data collected during the radiosonde’s ascent are transmitted by radio to the receiving station in Payerne, where they are logged in the MeteoSwiss database.
 The results of the latest sounding are published  either as graphs ([emagrams](https://www.meteoswiss.admin.ch/services-and-publications/applications/radio-soundings.html#tab=radio-soundings-emagram)) or as [decoded data](https://www.meteoswiss.admin.ch/services-and-publications/applications/radio-soundings.html#tab=radio-soundings-decoded) files.